Laurie Ellis

-Laurie Ellis (born 7 November 1979, in Edinburgh) is a Scottish football coach and former professional footballer.
-Ellis played for Raith Rovers over three spells, St Mirren, Cowdenbeath and Stirling Albion.
-As a coach, he has twice served as caretaker manager at Dundee United and was appointed Queen's Park manager in May 2021, before being released in December.
+Laurie Ellis (born 7 November 1979) is a Scottish football coach and former professional footballer who is a coach with the Rangers Academy.
+He played for Raith Rovers over three spells, as well as St Mirren, Cowdenbeath and Stirling Albion.
+As a coach, he has twice served as caretaker manager at Dundee United and managed Queen's Park between May and December 2021.

 Playing career

-Ellis started his senior career with Raith Rovers after joining from Edinburgh amateur club Links United.
+Ellis was born in Edinburgh.
+He started his senior career with Raith Rovers after joining from Edinburgh amateur club Links United.
 Ellis debuted on 12 December 1998 versus Greenock Morton in the Scottish First Division.
 Ellis made over 90 appearances for the Kirkcaldy club during his first spell and scored his first league goal on 25 November 2000 in a defeat versus Ayr United.

 Ellis remained at the Fife club until 2003, when he signed for St Mirren.
 Ellis debuted on 2 August 2003 versus Queen's Park in the Scottish League Challenge Cup and stayed with the Paisley club for two seasons, before leaving at the end of the 2004–05 season when his contract expired.
 After being released by the Buddies, Ellis returned to his former club at Stark's Park, debuting for a second time on 30 July 2005 versus Elgin City in the Scottish League Challenge Cup.
 Ellis remained at the Kirkcaldy club for one season before joining their local Fife rivals Cowdenbeath, whose manager was his former St Mirren team-mate Mixu Paatelainen.